Protecting Your Save Data

 Tips

-- The Vault is your safety net — it’s always working in the background
+- The Vault is your safety net.
+It’s always working in the background

 - Manual backups to cloud storage add an extra layer of protection